Use Personalization To Reduce CAC In 2022

 If you listen to NPR Morning Edition, you might have heard about a new sponsor called Klaviyo (pronounced KLAY-VEE-OH).
 The description sounds simple, “working to help businesses build genuine customer relationships through personalized email and SMS marketing.”
 In reality, Klaviyo is a complex Customer Relationship Management (CRM) database combined with an Email Service Provider and programmatic SMS Delivery Platform through the power of Artificial Intelligence (AI).
 Let’s unpack that.

-CRM software like Klaviyo, Salesforce, or HubSpot tracks the behaviors, preferences, and contact details of anyone who comes into contact with digital brand assets.
-CRMs integrate data from eCommerce, content management, social networking, advertising, mobile app, helpdesk, customer reviews, surveys, shipping/logistics, and user generated content in a centralized database where sales teams, marketing staff, and business intelligence automations can make sense of it all.
-Without a CRM it quickly becomes impossible to foresee where each lead, prospect, or customer is within the sales funnel or segment them to receive personalized marketing messages.
+CRM software like Klaviyo, Salesforce, or HubSpot tracks the behaviors, preferences, and contact details of anyone coming into contact with digital brand assets.
+CRMs integrate data from eCommerce, content management, social networking, advertising, mobile app, helpdesk, customer reviews, surveys, shipping/logistics, and user generated content into a centralized database.
+Sales teams, marketing staff, and business intelligence automations can then make sense of it all.
+Without a CRM it is impossible to foresee where each lead, prospect, or customer is within the sales funnel or segment them to receive personalized marketing messages.

 Once upon a time, you would need separate platforms to send email and texts based on customer data, but all of the main CRM providers now have email integrated to a greater or lesser degree.
 Each of the top CRMs has an area of expertise and Salesforce, HubSpot or another provider may be a good fit for different business models.
-For example, if your company does not have a large in-house sales team or experienced marketing staff HubSpot is very user friendly.
-Salesforce specializes in large companies with commission structures, especially multinationals with a huge number of sales staff.
-Klaviyo offers seamless integration to Shopify and other eCommerce software plus a powerful AI capable of providing predictive analytics about direct-to-consumer eCommerce behavior.
+For example, if your company provides B2B services and does not have a large in-house sales team or experienced marketing staff HubSpot is very user friendly.
+Salesforce specializes in large companies with commission structures, especially multinationals with huge numbers of sales staff.
+Klaviyo offers seamless integration to Shopify and other eCommerce software plus a powerful AI capable of predicting customer behavior.

-For companies using Shopify, WooCommerce, BigCommerce, Magento or other eCommerce software, Klaviyo’s integration is light-years ahead of most CRMs.
+For companies using Shopify, WooCommerce, BigCommerce, Magento or other eCommerce software, Klaviyo’s integration is light-years ahead of other CRMs.
 Klaviyo tracks all of your contacts’ preferences, details, and historic behavior including purchases, page views, email opens, and clicks.
-This allows you to create actionable segments and to A/B test emails and SMS messages using any combination of data points.
-The Klaviyo AI can even predict future behavior, like Predicted Customer Lifetime Value, Estimated Number Of Orders, and Average Time Between Orders.
+This allows you to create actionable segments to A/B test emails and send 2-way SMS messages using any combination of data points.
+The Klaviyo AI can predict future behavior, like Customer Lifetime Value, Estimated Number Of Orders, and Average Time Between Orders.
 It can even guess a contact’s gender based on their name.
-Marketers can build complex user experiences called ‘flows’ that filter segments of contacts to trigger different experiences based on real and predicted behaviors.
+Marketers will then build personalized user experiences called ‘flows’ that filter segments of contacts to trigger different messaging based on real and predicted behaviors.

 Creating an experience custom-tailored to your contacts’ individual preferences and behavior is the key to driving down CAC in 2022.
-When you deliver personalized brand experiences that respond to individual preferences in real time, you earn a customer’s loyalty by listening instead of simply talking about your brand.
+When you deliver personalized brand experiences that respond to individual preferences in real time, you earn customers’ loyalty by listening instead of simply talking about your brand.
 It’s the difference between a recording versus a live concert reflecting the crowd’s energy.
-When your audience feels heard they respond as if connected to a tribal community that cares about them.
+When your audience feels heard they respond as if connected to a tribal community that cares about their success.

-Personalized marketing messages can take many forms, these are adjust a few ideas to create singular brand experiences:
+Personalized marketing messages can take many forms, these are just a few ideas to create singular brand experiences: